 Pogue writes in layman's terms, so this is an easy read for anyone to breeze through.
 He offers really good insights into topics that a lot of people would not think to research on their own, so it is definitely worth the read.

-14. The Intelligent Investor: The Definitive Book on Value Investing by Benjamin Graham and Jason Zweig
+15. The Intelligent Investor by Benjamin Graham and Jason Zweig

 This book also addresses inflation, portfolio management, market fluctuation, stock selection, bonds, convertible issues, and other more advanced financial subjects.

-15. How to Retire with Enough Money: And How to Know What Enough Is by Teresa Ghilarducci
+16. How to Retire with Enough Money by Teresa Ghilarducci

 This book offers an easy-to-follow program that can change the course of one's retirement.
 It helps cuts through misinformation, confusion, and poorly executed policies that keep people spending or saving poorly.